Tomb of the Eagles

 History, tourist information, and nearby accommodation

 Most ancient sites are excavated and subsequently managed by, Historic Scotland, the government body charged with preserving archaeological sites in Scotland.
 When Mr Simison notified the authorities of his discovery, they were slow to act on the information.
 So slow, in fact, that several years passed and nothing had been done to preserve the site.
-Under the terms of the law governing ancient sites, the cairn became the property of the Mr Simison.
+Under the terms of the law governing ancient sites, the cairn became Mr Simson's property.

 The Burnt Mound